Liang Lingguang: People's Republic of China

 After the founding of the People's Republic of China in 1949, Liang was appointed the first Mayor of Xiamen, Fujian, and worked to restore industrial production after the end of the civil war.
 In March 1956, he became Vice Governor of Fujian and a member of its provincial party standing committee.
-He was dismissed during the Cultural Revolution, but was restored to the party standing committee in early 1975, and appointed Deputy Director of the Provincial Revolutionary Committee.
+He was dismissed during the Cultural Revolution, but was restored to the party standing committee in early 1975, and appointed deputy director of the Provincial Revolutionary Committee.
 In November 1977, Liang was transferred to the national government to serve as Minister of Light Industry.

 Guangdong Province

 In November 1980, at the beginning of the reform and opening era, Liang was transferred to Guangdong together with Ren Zhongyi, to replace Xi Zhongxun and Yang Shangkun, who had been transferred to Beijing.
 Liang served as First Party Secretary and Mayor of Guangzhou, the provincial capital, while Ren was appointed the provincial Party Chief.
 In March 1983, Liang was promoted to Governor of Guangdong, succeeding Liu Tianfu.
 He concurrently served as President of Jinan University, which had been reestablished in Guangzhou.
 He stepped down as governor in July 1985 and was succeeded by Ye Xuanping.
 Ren, Liu, Liang, and Ye were all considered reform pioneers who propelled the economic development of Guangdong in the 1980s.

 From 1985 to 1988, Liang served as Director of the Guangdong Provincial Advisory Commission, and concurrently as the first chairman of China Travel Service Group Corporation (CTS) of Hong Kong.
 In May 1988, he was elected a member of the Standing Committee of the 7th National People's Congress and served as Vice Director of the Overseas Chinese Affairs Committee of the NPC.

-Liang was a member of the 12th Central Committee of the Communist Party of China, and a member of the 2nd, 5th, 6th, and 7th National People's Congresses.
+Liang was a member of the 12th Central Committee of the Chinese Communist Party, and a member of the 2nd, 5th, 6th, and 7th National People's Congresses.

 Liang died on 25 February 2006 in Guangzhou, aged 89.